th2-net/th2-docs/content/common/cookbook/chain-verification.md

 </center>

 The user can now request this `chain_id` in their second `CheckSequenceRuleRequest`, and **check1** will start verification from Message 6.
-**check1** will identify the message 6 as an extra system response and inform the user that there is an extra message.
+**check1** will identify Message 6 as an extra system response and inform the user that there is a redundant message.

 ![](/img/cookbook/chain-verification/chain_id2.png "Figure3.chain_id2")
 <center>